KevinSkayro/php-login-system/README.md

 If you want to try it take the next into consideration:

 - The app is in Spanish for reasons already mentioned.
-- You have to download a server like XAMPP to run this since it has PHP and create an SQL DB
+- You have to download a server like XAMPP to run this since it has PHP and also create an SQL DB
-- To create the DB just run the QSL_db_creator inside your phpMyAdmin or any other SQL DB manager
+- To create the DB just execute the SQL_db_creator file on phpMyAdmin or any other SQL DB manager

 Accounts: